bentoml/BentoML/docs/source/quickstart.rst

 by it, is the service API callback function, and :code:`pandas.Dataframe` is its expected input format.

-The :code:`bentoml.env` decorator allows user to specify the dependencies and environment settings for this prediction service.
+The :code:`bentoml.env` decorator allows specifying the dependencies and environment settings for this prediction service.
 Here we are using BentoML's :code:`auto_pip_dependencies` fature which automatically extracts and bundles all pip packages that are required for your prediction service and pins down their version.

-Last but not least, :code:`bentoml.artifact` declares the required trained model to be bundled with this prediction service.
+Lastly :code:`bentoml.artifact` defines the required trained models to be bundled with this prediction service.
 Here it is using the built-in :code:`SklearnModelArtifact` and simply naming it 'model'.
 BentoML also provide model artifact for other frameworks such as :code:`PytorchModelArtifact`,